In Your Search For The Most Comfortable Nursing Bras

 Bras with No Snaps

-This type of bra is most affordable (less than $20) and can be quite comfortable.
+This type of bra is most affordable (less than $20) and can be pretty comfortable.
 Some women choose to sleep wearing this type of bra.
-However, this type of bra does not provide a huge amount of support.
+However, this type of bra does not provide a tremendous amount of support.
 Thus, women with large breasts should try nursing bras that have snaps.
 See more nursing bras here.

 Bras with Snaps and Flaps

-Here, the bra is made like a support structure (or framework) and there are flaps where the cups would be.
-When the flaps are unsnapped, the breast is exposed for breastfeeding but the bra’s framework is still there to support you.
+The bra is made like a support structure (or framework), with flaps where the cups would be.
+When the flaps are unsnapped, the breast is exposed for breastfeeding, but the bra’s framework is still there to support you.
 When the flaps are snapped closed, the bra looks like a regular bra.

-The snaps can be located up near the shoulder or in the middle of the chest in between the two cups.
+The snaps can be located near the shoulder or in the middle of the chest between the two cups.
 Some nursing bras will have Velcro snaps.
-Some women find the Velcro much easier to manage than snaps, but velco tends to wear out after a few cycles in the washing machine.
+Some women find Velcro much easier to manage than snaps, but Velcro wears out after a few cycles in the washing machine.
 If possible, try the different types of snaps and see which one is easy to open & close.
 See more nursing bras here.

-Bras with snaps and flaps have better support but they are also more expensive (over $40).
+Bras with snaps and flaps have better support but are also more expensive (over $40).
 Some have an underwire to give even more support.
-If you chose a nursing bra with an underwire, be sure that the wire does not pinch your breast and disrupt milk flow.
-Pinching and restriction of the breast will cause blocked milk ducts which, in turn, may cause breast infections.
+If you choose a nursing bra with an underwire, ensure the wire does not pinch your breast and disrupt milk flow.
+Pinching and restriction of the breast will cause blocked milk ducts, which, in turn, may cause breast infections.

-For small and medium sized breast women, a basic nursing bra is fine.
+A basic nursing bra is okay for small and medium-sized breast women.
 But for women with large breasts, there are other features to consider.

-- Wide and/or Padded Straps.
-Breasts filled with milk can get very heavy so some manufacturers have designed bras with wide shoulder straps or padded straps.
+- Comprehensive and Padded Straps.
+Breasts filled with milk can get very heavy, so some manufacturers have designed bras with wide shoulder straps or padded straps.
 These help distribute the weight so you won’t get welts across your shoulders due to the weight of your breasts.

 - Hooks.
-Some nursing bras will have 3 or more sets of hooks on the back strap.
+Some nursing bras will have three or more hooks on the back strap.
 If you choose a bra that fits using the middle set of hooks, then you can loosen or tighten the bra strap as your breast size changes.

-- Bra getting to tight?
-Don’t worry, you can always buy bra extenders.
+Bra getting too tight?
+Don’t worry; you can always buy bra extenders.
 These are strips of fabric with hooks and eyes sewn into them.
-So you don’t need to buy a whole new bra, just buy the extenders for about $5 or less.
+So you don’t need to buy a new bra; buy the extenders for about $5 or less.

-- Colors and Patterns: Although colors and patterns do not affect the functionality of a nursing bra, many women choose colorful bras.
-Some come in floral or animal prints and some come with lace, satin or bows.
-If you are going to buy a nursing bra, why not buy one that’s got a splash of spice?
+Colors and Patterns: Although colors and patterns do not affect the functionality of a nursing bra, many women choose colorful bras.
+Some come in floral or animal prints, and some in lace, satin, or bows.
+If you will buy a nursing bra, why not buy one with a splash of spice?